 6 Reasons to Visit the Northeast

-The Northeastern region of the United States is home to beautiful landscapes, scenic outdoor activities, historic landmarks and museums, and plenty of nightlife and delicious fanfare.
+The Northeastern region of the United States is home to beautiful landscapes, scenic outdoor activities, historical landmarks and museums, and plenty of nightlife and delicious fanfare.
 The Northeast also houses some of the largest and most exciting metropolitan cities in the nation, including New York City, Boston, Philadelphia, Washington D.C., Pittsburgh, and Newark.
-We’ve highlighted 6 destinations everyone should discover when visiting the Northeast.
+We’ve highlighted six destinations everyone should discover when visiting the Northeast.

 1. Hit the Beach in Nantucket Island